-Read through the five tabs below to learn about physical access and use of the library.
-We have spaces for individual, small group, and collaborative work.
+Read through the five tabs below to learn about library work spaces available for your use.

 After Hours Access

-UNM law students who have completed after hours safety training may access the Library 24 hours a day, seven days a week.
-To schedule a makeup training session, contact Rob Thomas, 272-1485.
+UNM law students who completed after hours safety training during Orientation may access the Library 24 hours a day, seven days a week.
+To schedule a makeup training session, Contact the Library.

 For detailed policies, consult the Law Library after hours access policies and procedures via the law school intranet.